 To be able to fully specify the labeled property graph equivalent we make use of the

-direction is an enum added to our type definitions by neo4j-graphql with possible values IN, OUT.
+direction is an enum added to our type definitions by the Neo4j GraphQL Library with possible values IN, OUT.

 These type definitions then map to this labeled property graph model in Neo4j: